 In 2020 the Walk In Her Shoes event was going to take place on Sunday, March 8th, at the Creekside Community Centre located at 1 Athletes Way in Vancouver’s Olympic Village near the eastern end of False Creek.

 The walk was cancelled in 2020 due to concerns about the coronavirus.
 A small number of people still turned out, and the fundraising part of the event still happened.
+Hopefully the event officially returns though in 2021.

 What to Expect